grimme-lab/xtb_docs/source/CENSO_docs/censo.rst

         "func": "pbeh-3c",
         "implicit": True,
     }
     Screening.set_settings(settings, complete=False)
+    # the complete kwarg tells the method whether to set the undefined settings using defaults or leave them on their current value

+    # Setup and run all the parts that the user wants to run
+    results = [
+        part(ensemble) for part in [Prescreening, Screening, Optimization, NMR] ]

-    # Running a part will return it's runtime in seconds
+    # Running a part will return an instance of the respective type
     part_timings = []
-    for part in parts:
+    for part in results:
         # Running the parts in order, while it is also possible to use a custom order or run some parts multiple times
+        # References to the resulting part instances will be appended to a list in the EnsembleData object (ensemble.results)
-        # Note though, that currently this will lead to results being overwritten in your working directory and
+        # Note though, that currently this will lead to results being overwritten in your working directory
-        # the ensembledata object
+        # (you could circumvent this by moving/renaming the folders)
         part_timings.append(part.run(ncores))

     # You access the results using the ensemble object
     # You can also find all the results the <part>.json output files
-    print(ensemble.conformers[0].results["prescreening"]["sp"]["energy"])
+    print(ensemble.results[0].results["CONF5"]["sp"]["energy"])

 Template files